-Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed by inspection of the title deeds.
+Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed with an inspection of the Title Deeds.

 It is assumed that there are no statutory, town planning, road proposals or environmental matters which are likely to have an adverse effect on the property.